pauls3/MTL-AQA/README.md

 screen -r aqa
 ```

-If you forget what your screen name was, use the following command to list all of your screens:
+If you forgot what your screen name was, use the following command to list all of your screens:
 ```
 screen -r
 ```